Meet Charles Dubow on Friday, Oct. 30

 Born in Miami, Oklahoma, Ballinger began her library career with the Oklahoma City Public Library.
 After graduating from the University of Kansas, she received her chauffeur’s license to drive a bookmobile for the Topeka Public Library.
 She went on to earn her MSLS degree at the Graduate School of Library Science of the University of Illinois.
-Ballinger expected to stay in her Oak Park librarian position for only a few years.
+As an Oak Park librarian, Ballinger expected to stay in her position for only a few years.
 Instead, she retired after 32 years of library service in Oak Park, including her 24 years as head librarian.
-Ballinger led the library during a period of extensive growth and change, a time which saw development of Illinois library resource sharing, the introduction of multiple new technologies, and the overall growth of the library's collection and use.
+Ballinger led the library during a period of extensive growth and change, a time that saw development of Illinois library resource sharing, the introduction of multiple new technologies, and the overall growth of the library's collection and use.
 She valued working with civic-minded library boards, dedicated staff members, and the ever supportive Friends.
-Today, she enjoys the services of our vibrant library community, one she was instrumental in helping create, and volunteers for The Ernest Hemingway Foundation Archives, now housed in the Main Library.
-Photo at right: Assisant Director Jim Madigan, Barbara Ballinger and Executive Director David Seleb at the 2013 lecture.
+Today, Ballinger enjoys the services of our vibrant library community, one she was instrumental in helping create, and volunteers for the Ernest Hemingway Foundation Archives, now housed in the Main Library.

 2014 Presenter: Marilyn Johnson